satyaom/tic_tac_toe/README.md

 * You can restart

 * run 'bundle install' to get all dependencies
-* To start server
+* To start server 'rails s'
-  rails s